May 1918 lynchings: Background

 The lynchings followed in response to the murder of Hampton Smith.
-Hampton Smith was a 25 year old, although newspaper accounts covering his death inaccurately put his age at 31, married white planter who owned the Old Joyce Place, a large plantation near Morven, Georgia, in Brooks County.
+Hampton Smith was a 25-year-old (although newspaper accounts covering his death inaccurately put his age at 31) married white planter who owned the Old Joyce Place, a large plantation near Morven, Georgia.
 He was known among black workers for being an abusive boss, making it difficult for him to recruit farm labor.
 Smith resolved the labor shortage (as did many planters) through using convict labor; he would pay the fees that black men were assessed for infractions and lease their labor for a period of time, paying the local jurisdiction the fees.
 He was responsible for food and board of such workers.
 Among the workers whom Smith gained this way was Sidney Johnson, after paying the police his $30 fine (a high payment for a farm worker), assessed after his conviction for "playing dice."
 Authorities exercised little oversight related to convict leasing, and the black men were often abused in what journalist Douglas Blackmon has called "slavery by another name".

 Johnson endured several beatings at the hands of Smith, including a severe one after refusing to work while sick.
 Smith also had a violent history with other black workers.
 He had beaten Mary Turner, and after this incident her husband, Hayes Turner, threatened Smith.
 Turner was convicted by an all-white jury and sentenced to a chain gang.

 Johnson shot Smith and his wife through a window in their house, killing Smith and wounding his wife.
 He fled the scene, hiding successfully in Valdosta, Georgia for several days.
 A large manhunt was conducted by a white mob, mostly in Brooks County.